Skip to main content

 Confirm that your Custom Prices are discounts

+Custom prices must be lower than the product's regular price.
+If the field is blank, the regular price applies (no custom price).
 Custom prices are intended to represent a discount and cannot raise a product's price.

 Leaving a field blank applies no custom price at all, and the regular price for that product is used instead.
 This is particularly handy for any products that you don’t want to discount.